-1. GENERAL
+1. General

-UG Healthcare Corporation Limited (the "Company") (Registration Number 201424579Z) is incorporated and is domiciled in Singapore and is listed on the Catalist Board of the Singapore Exchange Securities Trading Limited (the "SGX-ST").
+UG Healthcare Corporation Limited (the "Company") (Registration Number 201424579Z) was incorporated on 21 August 2014 and is domiciled in Singapore and is listed on the Catalist Board of the Singapore Exchange Securities Trading Limited (the "SGX-ST").

-The principal place of business at Lot 3 & 4/4150 Senawang Industrial Estate, 70450 Seremban, Negeri Sembilan Darul Khusus, Malaysia and registered office at 38 Beach Road, #29-11 South Beach Tower, 189767 Singapore.
+The principal place of business at Lot 3 & 4/4150 Senawang Industrial Estate, 70450 Seremban, Negeri Sembilan Darul Khusus, Malaysia and registered office at 21 Merchant Road #04-01 Royal Merukh S.E.A.
+Building Singapore 058267.